openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 The :ref:`ref-classes-kernel-devicetree` class, which is inherited by the :ref:`ref-classes-kernel` class, supports device tree generation.

+Its behavior is mainly controlled by the following variables:

+-  :term:`KERNEL_DEVICETREE_BUNDLE`: whether to bundle the kernel and device tree
+-  :term:`KERNEL_DTBDEST`: directory where to install DTB files
+-  :term:`KERNEL_DTBVENDORED`: whether to keep vendor subdirectories
+-  :term:`KERNEL_DTC_FLAGS`: flags for ``dtc``, the Device Tree Compiler
+-  :term:`KERNEL_PACKAGE_NAME`: base name of the kernel packages

 .. _ref-classes-kernel-fitimage:

 ``kernel-fitimage``
 ===================

-The :ref:`ref-classes-kernel-fitimage` class provides support to pack a kernel image, device trees, a U-boot script, a :term:`Initramfs` bundle and a RAM disk into a single FIT image.
+The :ref:`ref-classes-kernel-fitimage` class provides support to pack a kernel image, device trees, a U-boot script, an :term:`Initramfs` bundle and a RAM disk into a single FIT image.
 In theory, a FIT image can support any number of kernels, U-boot scripts, :term:`Initramfs` bundles, RAM disks and device-trees.
-However, :ref:`ref-classes-kernel-fitimage` currently only supports limited usecases: just one kernel image, an optional U-boot script, an optional :term:`Initramfs` bundle, an optional RAM disk, and any number of device tree.
+However, :ref:`ref-classes-kernel-fitimage` currently only supports limited usecases: just one kernel image, an optional U-boot script, an optional :term:`Initramfs` bundle, an optional RAM disk, and any number of device trees.

 To create a FIT image, it is required that :term:`KERNEL_CLASSES` is set to include ":ref:`ref-classes-kernel-fitimage`" and :term:`KERNEL_IMAGETYPE`